 Extensive research has indicated that short-term goals are just as important as long-term ones.
 Without the former, there is a higher chance of failure in meeting the ultimate objective.
 Many HR organizations and consulting companies primarily focus on strategic workforce planning and suggest a blueprint around that.
 At the same time, they must not overlook the organization’s immediate requirements, which can be the need of the hour.

-If there is a challenge in addressing the short-term business requirements, it will derail its long-term strategy.
+If there is a challenge in addressing short-term business requirements, it will derail its long-term strategy.
 Effective resource capacity planning addresses the short-term and medium-term requirements of workforce planning.
 It is the process of forecasting the gap between capacity and demand.

-3. What is Workforce Optimization?
+3. What is workforce optimization?

 Workforce optimization is an ongoing process of matching workforce supply with the changing workforce demand to increase billable utilization.
 It requires centralizing information from various systems for decision-making.
 It uses all aspects of the complete workforce management life cycle and provides valuable insights into the workforce’s performance based on customer experience.